mcgoldric/hs-compendium-content/README.md

 be updated, expanded, and translated.
 You can also contribute new data by adding files.

 ## How to Contribute

+**Note: If you intend to clone the repository locally, please fork and the clone your forked copy.
+This will make it easier to submit pull requests.**

 In order to contribute here, you will need to have a GitHib account.
 1. Create a GitHub account or log in to your existing GitHub account.
 2. Fork this repository (this only needs to be done once).
 This will create a copy of all of the files into your GitHub account.
 You will find the Fork button on the top right of the page.